 1. Announce your resignation:

 While writing this letter, you should remain straightforward and announce your resignation as soon as you start the body of the letter.
 Announcing the resignation does not mean that you only tell the employer that you are leaving.
-Rather, you are required to tell that what will be the last date of you in the hospital as a nurse.
+Rather, you must write your last date as a nurse in the hospital.

 2. Tell the reason: